nghidali/Ghostwriter/README.md

 ### WordNet - Semantic Similarity

-Code for calculating semantic similarity is based off of https://nlpforhackers.io/wordnet-sentence-similarity/
+Code for calculating semantic similarity is adapted from https://nlpforhackers.io/wordnet-sentence-similarity/